LAST UPDATED: February 20, 2020

 PUBLISHED ON February 20, 2020

 You can scrub your car until your arms get tired, and the bugs and tar will still be there.
-Simply washing your car with soap and water won’t be enough.
-You need to break out the serious products to get these stubborn particles off of your car’s paint, but you don’t want to use just any cleaner.
+Simply washing your car with soap and water isn't enough.
+You need to break out the serious products to get these stubborn particles off of your vehicle’s paint, but you don’t want to use just any cleaner.
 You need something that will be tough on the bugs and tar but gentle on your car’s paint.
 Try one of these removers in your car to keep it looking show ready.